 Probably the most common of those choices are WordPress and Wix.
-Both are described as website builders which have a lot of functionality that the average business owner can use to build a great business website.
-Both allow you to create pages and blog posts and have a variety of security and SEO properties enabling you to construct a professional looking website.
+Both are described as website builders that have a lot of functionality that the average business owner can use to build a great business website.
+Both allow you to create pages and blog posts and have a variety of security and SEO properties enabling you to construct a professional-looking website.

 If the built-in customization options are not enough, WordPress themes can be modified, as you can access the theme code.
 Quality and functionality vary, as does the level of SEO optimisation.

 Wix has 529 HTML5 templates and all of them are free.
 The selection is good although some of the templates are only available if you have purchased the eCommerce plan.

 Modifications you can make are limited as you do not have access to code, but you can alter the look of the templates through the drag-and-drop editor program.